Destroy This Tape (2025) review: Authentic aesthetics, ruined potential

 Let’s be honest, there’s very little you can do to revolutionise found-footage horror or even to bring something new and refreshing to the genre.
 It’s all been done before and, as a consequence, most films produced in this style follow fairly similar blueprints.
 Grab a camera, find a spooky location, orchestrate some scares, improvise the dialogue, and film literally everything.

 Directors Carter Folkes and Sean McGarry were clearly not comfortable with Destroy This Tape being a simple found-footage horror movie.
 They have gone to great trouble to make sure that the hand-held shaky cam element of their film is not the be-all-end-all.
-In fact, the found-footage element here is, perhaps, only a third of the movie’s length.
-It is there purely to reflect the events that took place that night the group of friends went missing.
+In fact, the found-footage element here is only a third of the movie’s length.
+It is there purely to reflect on the events that took place on the night the group of friends went missing.

 144p of Terror

-Nowadays, most people carry a phone with them everywhere that is perfectly capable of capturing glorious HD video footage.
+Nowadays, most people carry a phone with them that is perfectly capable of capturing glorious HD video footage.
 Video footage, in fact, that would put expensive cameras from the 90s to shame.
-It’s just too easy to produce found-footage horror in the 2020s.
+That speaks to the ease of producing found-footage horror in the 2020s.
 Even a Go-Pro would suffice with some creative editing.

 Instead of using a high end camera, the group of friends are recording their weekend of partying on a potato.
 A potato that makes the Sony Handycam Hi8 camcorders used in The Blair Witch Project look like a Christopher Nolan IMAX shoot.
 The footage here is horrifyingly ugly.
-It reminds me of the videos you would see on old flip phones with terrible screens.
+It’s reminiscent of a disturbing Live Leak video filmed on an old flip phone with a terrible screen.

 Look, I get it, video cameras weren’t particularly affordable in the 2000s, but man is this film tough to watch!
 Some people are going to like it.
 It almost has an analogue horror vibe that’s very “in” at the moment thanks to films like Skinamarink.
-Others, however, will find it a step back from even the oldest found-footage horror movies.
+Others however, will find it a step back from even the rustiest of rusty found-footage horror movies.

-As far as this whole section of the movie goes, it’s very reminiscent of the aforementioned Blair Witch.
+As far as this whole section of Destroy This Tape goes, it’s very reminiscent of the aforementioned Blair Witch.
 It’s a mix of young adults hanging out together, drinking, running through the woods, and gasp-crying.
 I didn’t find it all that scary and I wouldn’t say it’s particularly interesting, either.
 Still, it works and I’ll give the guys credit for trying to make it feel authentic to the time period.

-I think if the whole movie was like this, it would have given a lot of genre fans the warm-and-cosies from the found-footage in the woods vibes.
+If the whole movie was like this, it would have given a lot of genre fans the warm-and-cosies from the retro found-footage in the woods vibes.
 It feels like it would scratch a very particular itch in people who miss that type of movie.
+Things are about to change in a big way, though.

 From Shaky Cam to Shaky Plot

 Jacob sets about following a few leads to see whether he can uncover the secret behind the mystery.
-The film suddenly transforms into something of a thriller movie far more concerned with investigation shenanigans than scaring the viewer.
-Needless to say, everything from here on out is filmed very traditionally.
-It feels entirely different from what came before and it’s going to piss some people off.
+The film suddenly transforms into a traditional and woefully derivative thriller movie that’s far more concerned with investigation shenanigans than scaring the viewer.
+Gone is the found footage; this is now something entirely more ordinary.
+This is a change that is going to piss some people off.

 I think a lot of horror fans have a higher tolerance for flawed found-footage than they do for regular films.
 This means they will give a found-footage horror a bit more leeway.
 As soon as this movie rips off its mask to reveal that it is actually a dastardly regular horror film, some people are going to feel hugely rug-pulled.